An article by Erik the Flutemaker

 Here is a wonderful picture of Nicaraguan men freely helping to build the children’s home.

 This 2016 house was made for Danelis & Aydely, one of our mercy kids.
 23 people built this house.
 Many who did the construction were from the children’s home… from kids to staff.
+This family rented a place that had no water.
+The father had fled leaving behind a child with disabilities and a mom who did not know how to fend.
+She remarried and now this family starts over.

 Her previous place had no water.